-- The Student Support Service (SSS) including the Wellbeing Service, Disability Support, Learning Enhancement Team, International Student Advisory Team (ISAT) and Financial Advice
+- Student Services (STS) including the Wellbeing Service, Disability Support, Learning Enhancement Team, Student Life Advisers (International) and Financial Advice

-- The OpenUp UEA App, supporting student wellbeing
+- The OpenUp UEA App and the Enlitened App, supporting student wellbeing

 - UEA Students' Union (UEASU) including the Advice Service and Postgraduate(su)

 - UEA Medical Services (UMS) including Occupational Health and the Dental Practice